birkenfeld/arexibo/README.md

 Further configuration options are `--display-id` (which is normally auto-generated from machine characteristics) and `--proxy` (if needed).

 Arexibo will cache the configuration in the directory, so that in the future you only need to start with

 ```
 arexibo <dir>
 ```

-Note: the GUI window will only show up once the display is authorized!
+Log messages are printed to stdout.
+The GUI window will only show up once the display is authorized.

 ## Standalone setup with X server